rsheeter/rsheeter.github.io/font101/index.md

 (cd woff2 && make clean all)

 # warning: SLOW; we "pay" now to make our users downloads faster
-# If you are just playing maybe do a subset of the files
+# If you are just playing maybe do a subset of the files, perhaps -name 'Noto*.[ot]tf'
 time find byogf/fonts -name '*.[ot]tf' -execdir ./woff2/woff2_compress {} \;
 ```